denandras/mYOUsician/nextjs/public/terms/privacy-notice.md

-# Privacy Notice
+# Privacy Policy

 Last Updated: December 14, 2024

 ## 1. Company Information

-This Privacy Notice applies to:
+This Privacy Policy applies to:
 Company Name:

 Tax number: 1234567890

 ## 2. Introduction

-This Privacy Notice explains how we collect, use, disclose, and safeguard your information when you use SupaSasS services.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use SupaSasS services.

 ## 3. Information We Collect